 It’s estimated that around one third of Americans would be recognized as lactose intolerant.
 This figure can be misleading though as it depends greatly on your ethnic background.

-Virtually all Native Americans and those of Asian descent have problems digesting the lactose in milk, around 75% of people of African and Caribbean descent have milk intolerance, and around half of Americans with Mediterranean heritage also show signs of lactose intolerance.
+Virtually all Native Americans and those of Asian descent have problems digesting the lactose in milk.
+Around 75% of people of African and Caribbean descent have milk intolerance.
+And around half of Americans with Mediterranean heritage also show signs of intolerance.

-Only Americans of northern European descent have commonly developed the genetic mutation to deal with lactose and can drink milk regularly without experiencing problems like bloating, abdominal pain and gas.
+Only Americans of northern European descent have commonly developed the genetic mutation to deal with lactose and can drink milk regularly without bloating, abdominal pain and gas.
 It’s estimated that only between 5% and 15% of these people would be considered truly lactose intolerant.

 Why Does Milk Make You Fart?

-When your body isn’t producing enough of the lactase enzyme in your small intestine, lactose in the food you eat or the products you drink like milk pass through to your large intestine undigested.
+When your body isn’t producing enough of the lactase enzyme in your small intestine, any lactose in the food you eat or the beverages you drink pass through to your large intestine undigested.

 Certain bacteria in your colon love milk sugar and will quickly go to work fermenting it.
-This process creates a lot of gas and, due to the high levels of protein in milk, it is usually much smellier flatulence than that produced by the fermentation of the raffinose in beans.
+This process creates a lot of gassiness and, due to the high levels of protein in milk, it’s usually much smellier flatulence than that produced by the fermentation of the raffinose in beans.

-These extra gases in the gastrointestinal system can cause all sorts of problems and discomfort, from bloating and intestinal cramps and spasms, to diarrhea when pressure from flatus gas interferes with water absorption in the colon, and of course excessive flatulence.
+These extra gases in the gastrointestinal system can cause all sorts of problems and discomfort, from tummy bloating and intestinal cramps and spasms, to diarrhea when pressure from flatus gas interferes with water absorption in the colon, and of course lots of farting.